Skip to content

 The advantages of air miles credit cards

-If you’re a frequent flyer and use your card for big purchases, then an air miles credit card could offer some really useful benefits.
+If you’re a frequent flyer, use your card for big purchases and always clear your balance in full every month, a credit card with air miles could offer some really useful benefits:

 Just be aware that there’s no such thing as a ‘free flight’.
 You may have enough air miles to cover the cost of your ticket, but you’ll still need to pay the taxes and charges.